AFOP/zero_day/README.md

 # zero_day
-This file is mandatory in all School projects
+This file is mandatory in all School projects - estoy realizando la actualización